ida-arbeitszeit/arbeitszeitapp/README.rst

 Introduction
 ============

-The theory
+Theory
 -----------

 Companies do usually calculate with working hours internally, but switch to money when dealing with other agents on the market.
-Planning and working time calculation ends where the cooperation ends: on the market.

 This app extends collective planning and working time calculation beyond the company boundaries.
-In other words, it facilitates the creation of networks of cooperations that exchanges products on the basis of working time without the need for money.
+It facilitates the creation of networks of cooperations that exchanges products on the basis of working time without the need for money.